top of page

 One day we hired a car and explored the interior of the island.
 We visited Betancuria - N28.4246° W14.0576 - the old capital of the island, and the lace-making shop at Lajares.

-On our daughter's birthday we joined an organised day out to the beach at Playa de Salmo - see below - where she did get her birthday barbecue.
+On our daughter's birthday we joined an organised day out to one of the beaches of the Jandia peninsula which we think was Playa del Salmo - see below - where she did get her birthday barbecue.

 The adjacent button gives the tide times for the Jandía peninsula.
 The list of beaches below is arranged from north to south.